gmmortera/Vue-Winona-Assessment/README.md

 5. If possble, add a test case for one component.
 It's on your discretion how detailed the test is implemented and which test suite to pick.

+# Sendin in the assignment
+Please clone this repository and work with the copy as you would do in a real project.
+Finally push it to your Github or Gitlab account and send the HR representative the link to the repository.

 # Tech Stack & notes

 The main app is Vue 3.